Chronic stress and the immune system.

 About the author:

-Michael Mahoney is an award wining clinical hypnotherapist having 33 years in-practice experience, for over 25 years he worked in a busy medical practice alongside GPs and other health professionals, working with private and referred patients.
+Michael Mahoney is an award-wining clinical hypnotherapist having 33 years in-practice experience, for over 25 years he worked in a busy medical practice alongside GPs and other health professionals, working with private and referred patients.
 He has occupational health experience, research, development and patient piloting experience.
-He is the author of the highly acclaimed IBS Audio Program 100 used in 45+ countries and has won several innovation and research awards for his innovative health solutions.
+He is the author of the highly acclaimed IBS Audio Program 100 used in 45+ countries and has won numerous innovation and research awards for his innovative health solutions.